Things to ponder when contracting an Interpreter or Translator

 - Provide details of your appointment, such as;

-- If its a legal, is it a Deposition, Hearing, Trial, Mediation, etc…
+- If it’s legal; is it a Deposition, Hearing, Trial, Mediation, etc…

-- If its a personal injury case, immigration, civil case, probate, etc…
+- A personal injury case, immigration, civil case, probate, etc…

 - The more information and basic details that you can provide the agency, or the interpreter the better service you will receive

-- Make sure to be specific of your needs and provide as much information and details of your appointment to better help the interpreter prepare for the assignment
+Make sure to be specific about your needs and provide as much information and details of your appointment to better help the interpreter prepare for the assignment.